Dr Elyssa Livergant

 I continue to selectively make performance work for theatres, galleries, public spaces and clubs.
 My research and practice is shaped by my commitment to mutual aid and my diverse, extensive and ongoing relationship with theatre, performance and the cultural sector.

-- Intersections between gentrification, social justice and cultural work
+- Intersections between gentrification, social justice and activism

-- Histories of experimental performance practices, pedagogy and artistic labour
+- Histories of experimental performance practices and pedagogy

 - Release-based somatic practice

 In my research, I critically and creatively explore the social, economic and political relationship between space, communities and cultural production in independent and, often, marginalised sectors of arts and culture.
-My current project focuses on the complex relationship between precarious cultural work, urban development and civic participation in London.
-My doctoral research focused on the ambiguous cultural and labour politics of workshops with a focus on the ‘new work’, live art and experimental theatre subsector of the cultural industries in the UK.
+My current project focuses on ideas of maintenance and experiences of the erotic in creating spaces for commoning.
+My previous research centred on the ambiguous cultural and labour politics of the communal space of workshops with a focus on the ‘new work’, live art and experimental theatre subsector of the cultural industries in the UK.

 ‘Belarus Free Theatre, Labour Mobility and the Cultural Politics of the Border’, Contemporary Theatre Review, 26.2 (April 2016): 241-257, http://www.tandfonline.com/doi/abs/10.1080/10486801.2016.1143818?journalCode=gctr20